britram/taps-transports/draft-ietf-taps-transports-06.md

 settings? what must the transport layer decide based on network characteristics?]

-- Support for unicast addressing.
-- connection-oriented bidirectional communication.
-TCP uses three-way handshake connection setup with feature negotiation and an explicit distinction between passive and active open.
-This additionally implies a guarantee of return routability.
+- connection-oriented bidirectional communication using three-way handshake connection setup with feature negotiation and an explicit distinction between passive and active open.
+This implies both unicast addressing and a guarantee of return routability.
 - single stream-oriented transmission.
 The stream abstraction atop the datagram service provided by IP is implemented by dividing the stream into segments.
-- limited control over segmentation, either bundling multiple application-layer transmissions into single segments for overhead efficiency, or sending each transmission in its own segment for delay minimization in interactive applications (this is called Nagle's algorithm).
+- limited control over segment transmission scheduling (Nagle's algorithm).
+This allows for delay minimization in interactive applications.
 - port multiplexing, with application-to-port mapping during connection setup.
 Note that in the presence of network address and port translation (NAPT), TCP ports are in effect part of the endpoint address for forwarding purposes.
 - full reliability based on ack-based loss detection and retransmission.
 Loss is sensed using duplicated acks ("fast retransmit"), which places a lower bound on the delay inherent in this approach to reliability.
 - error detection based on a checksum covering the network and transport headers as well as payload.
 Packets that are detected as corrupted are dropped, relying on the reliability mechanism to retransmit them.